Last update: July 6th, 2021

 If you fill research surveys within Morgen, we collect your answers to the questionnaires.
 Normally, the results of these surveys are anonymous and not linked to your Morgen profile.
 Sometimes, the survey might ask you to leave your email address.
 In this case, the survey is not anonymous and can be linked with your Morgen profile or your activities within Morgen.
 Note that the participation is always optional.

-Access credentials to third-party accounts
+Access credentials to third-party accounts (by default)

 Morgen synchronizes locally the information related to your calendar events, including the name and email address of the people registered as attendees in such events.
 Calendar events are never transferred to our servers.
+When your calendars need to be queried in order to provide some of the Morgen functionalities, any calendar data is immediately deleted as soon as the operation is completed.

 Provide, personalize and improve Morgen

-We use the information we have to develop, test and improve Morgen, including conducting surveys and research, and testing and troubleshooting new features.
+We use the information we have to develop, test and improve Morgen, including conducting surveys and research, and running, testing and troubleshooting new features.

 Communicate with You